 Guests are always welcome.

-Our director since 2002 is Terry Ludwig.
+One of our co-directors since 2002 is Terry Ludwig.
 A barbershopper since 1987, Terry has a background in music education and performance.
 He came to the Sound of Illinois from the Quincy Chorus, which he directed 13 years.
 Terry now serves as a President of Illinois District Barbershop Society.
 Terry has also sung in quartets, including the 2011 Illinois District champion Waldorf Hair Company, and he is a coach.
 Terry currently sings with the mix quartet, Mixology.

 Our chapter is managed by a board of directors and led by a slate of officers.
 They meet monthly.

 The Bloomington Chapter #1 is a 501(c)(3) non-for-profit organization in Illinois.
 Our operations are funded by income from our annual shows (including advertising fees in our printed program) and Singing Valentines, plus other paid performances.
 We receive grants from the Town of Normal’s Harmon Arts Council and State Farm Companies Foundation.
 Income covers expenses that include rental fees, music, risers, director, uniforms, and show expenses.

 The Bloomington Chapter held its first meeting April 27, 1942, at the American Legion Building.
 Soon after, the chorus met at the Illinois Hotel (the building still stands in the 200 block of West Jefferson).

 The first meeting was at the invitation of B. Paul Jefferson and L. Earl Bach.
 Paul became first president, John Hanson of Peoria was hired as director on May 18, and the Illinois Hotel became the rehearsal site that year.